 - Scheduled personal property: Separate coverage for high-value items, such as expensive jewelry, that exceed the limits of your policy or are otherwise excluded.

-If something isn’t clear when you’re buying or considering insurance, don’t be afraid to ask questions!
-As your independent agent we are here to help you get the coverage you need-and make sure you understand it, too.
-Call us today at (425)212-3505
+If something isn’t clear when you’re buying or considering insurance, don’t be afraid to ask questions and call us at (425)212-3505.
+We are here to help you get the coverage you need-and make sure you understand it, too.